Difference Between kVA and kW

 2. The main difference between the two is their calculation – kVA is a measure of apparent power, while kW is a measure of real power.

-3. While both are important in understanding electrical power systems, kW is typically used for measuring the actual power consumption of devices, while kVA is used for sizing electrical equipment.
+3. While both are important in understanding electrical power systems, kW is used for measuring the actual power consumption of devices, while kVA is used for sizing electrical equipment.

 kVA vs kW